AlexMachin1997/RESTful-API-Interface/README.md

     * Dependency installation:
         * `npm i nodemon`, this will download a simply utility libarary to handle changes while the server is running
     * Initializing the development enviroment
-        * Issue `npm start` to fire up the express server, the express server and mongo database wil both be avaliable
+        * Issue `npm start` to fire up the express server and mongo database.
+They will both now be avaliable until you stop nodemon from running.

  * Issues during setup:
     * If there are issues repeat the setup, but if it still won't work post a question [here](https://github.com/AlexMachin1997/RESTful-API-Interface/issues)